KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/japan_the_land_of_quiet_light.md

 *	that simplicity is the highest expression of wisdom
 *	that water is the mirror of the inner world

-And all of this flowed into this book as quietly and powerfully as a silent stream carving a valley.
+And all of this can flow into a life, a work, a word as quietly and powerfully as a silent stream carving a valley.

-Japan is the part of this synthesis that gives it form.
+Japan is the part of this synthesis that gives it form, that gives it precision, that gives it dignity.
-That gives it precision.
-That gives it dignity.

 Perhaps that is Japan’s greatest gift:

-Japan taught me that a work meant to lead to the Source does not need to shout.
+Japan teaches that a work meant to lead to the Source does not need to shout.

 It only needs to be true.

 It only needs to be clear.

-And written without a single strand of attachment.
+And offered without a single strand of attachment.

-Japan is the elegance of my intention.
+Japan is the elegance of intention.
-Japan is the silence between my words.
+Japan is the silence between the words.
-Japan is the architecture of my service.
+Japan is the architecture of service.